nappi1/hustle_econ/docs/IMPLEMENTATION_DISCREPANCIES.md

 **InteractionSystem (`Assets/Scripts/Core/InteractionSystem.cs`)**
 - Uses `Core` namespace; spec expects `HustleEconomy.Core`.
 - Uses `InventorySystem.AddItem/RemoveItem` (no `PickupItem/DropItem` API exists).
-- Job and travel validation are stubbed because `JobSystem.GetJob/GetCurrentJob` and `LocationSystem.CanTravelTo` do not exist.
+- Job and travel validation are still stubbed; `JobSystem.GetCurrentJob` now exists but `LocationSystem.CanTravelTo` does not.
 - `HandleExamine` uses `Entity.id` and generic message (Entity has no `name`/`description` fields).
 - `LocationSystem.TravelToLocation` is used (spec references `TravelTo`).
 - Prompt integration with `HUDController` is not implemented (no HUD prompt APIs).
 **Skill/Heat/Intoxication/Location Test Adjustments**
 - Added explicit test helpers for deterministic outcomes (decay loops, DUI outcomes, patrol multipliers) because Update-driven logic and external integrations are not present.

-If you want any of these gaps resolved, the best next step is to add the missing system APIs or align the enums and namespaces project-wide.
+If you want any of these gaps resolved, the best next step is to align systems with the new APIs/enums and complete the remaining missing systems.

 **Remaining Steps From COMPLETE_IMPLEMENTATION_GUIDE.md**
-- Integration API additions:
+- Integration API additions are complete, but several systems still need to use the new APIs/enums.
-  - `EconomySystem` missing `IncomeSource.SexWork`, `IncomeSource.SugarRelationship`, `ExpenseType.Blackmail`, `ExpenseType.Personal`.
-  - `JobSystem` missing `FireAllJobs`, `TriggerWarning(playerId, ...)`, `CheckTerminationForSexWork`, and `GetCurrentJob`.
-  - `RelationshipSystem` missing `GetNPCs`, `GetNPC`, NPC `bodyPreferences`, and `PlayerAction.isPositive`.
-  - `TimeEnergySystem` missing `GetDeltaGameHours`, `ScheduleRecurringEvent`, `CancelRecurringEvent`.
-  - `DetectionSystem` missing `SetPatrolFrequency`, `SetDetectionSensitivity`.
-- Integration wiring (per guide):
+- Integration wiring is complete for:
-  - ActivitySystem ↔ MinigameSystem (start/pause/resume/end and performance sync).
+  - ActivitySystem -> MinigameSystem (start/pause/resume/end and performance sync).
-  - ActivitySystem ↔ CameraController (auto-switch for first-person activities).
+  - ActivitySystem -> CameraController (auto-switch for first-person activities).
-  - ActivitySystem ↔ DetectionSystem (work detection and warning flow).
+  - ActivitySystem -> DetectionSystem (work detection and warning flow).
-  - LocationSystem ↔ GameManager (scene load instead of Debug.Log).
+  - LocationSystem -> GameManager (scene load).
 - UI/Scene setup (manual project steps):
   - Create Core systems scene and UI canvas/prefabs.
   - Build minimal test scenes (Apartment/Office) with interactables.
   - Hook PlayerController/CameraController targets in scenes.
 - Integration tests and playtest loop after wiring is complete.